 USING MAPS OFFLINE

-Option 1: Download your destination’s map to be used as Google Offline Maps
+Option 1: Download your destination’s city map to be used as Google Offline Maps

 Steps for using Google Offline Maps: